-To my surprise, it has been the #1 MOST POPULAR SONG that I have given my vocalists and younger pianists this year - I knew it was a charming, simple melody, but apparently it has something extra going for it!
+To my surprise, it was the #1 MOST POPULAR SONG that I gave my vocalists and younger pianists a couple of years ago - I knew it was a charming, simple melody, but apparently it has something extra going for it!

 You can also watch the Cinderella trailer at the bottom of this page...

-Here are easy piano music sheets for beginners of the lullaby in the new Cinderella movie, with left hand chords, in four different keys to choose from:
+Here are easy piano music sheets for beginners of the lullaby in the new Cinderella movie, with left hand chords, in four different keys to choose from.

-Although the Cinderella song Lavender's Blue is just as pretty with only 3 chords - the I, IV, and V chords - there's a bit more depth of feeling when you incorporate some secondary chords.
+Although the Cinderella song Lavender's Blue is still pretty with only 3 chords - the I, IV, and V chords - there's a bit more depth of feeling when you incorporate some secondary chords.